 Extended Family: Moderate Extended Family, Estranged, Friendship History: A Few Stable Friendships

 Loving, Major Childhood Event: Catastrophic Accident, Major Teenage Event: Family Financially Ruined

 Major Young Adult Event: Changed Professions, Major Adult Event: Overcame a Phobia

 Major Middle Age Event: Acquired a Scar, Romantic History: Many Partners, Only Sexual

 Marriage: Married Once, Too Young, and Children: Fertile, Multiple Biological Children

-Since the character above is so old, it is unlikely that their parents are still alive, so those results can be removed.
-Their family was ruined by a catastrophic accident, forcing them to live hand to mouth.
+Since the character above is so old, it's unlikely that their parents are still alive, so those results can be removed.
+Their family was ruined by a catastrophic accident, forcing them to live hand-to-mouth.
 Upon growing up, the character took any work they could, becoming a carter because there was so much to do.
 Instead of relying on family, they look to a few close friends.
-They've had many partners over the years but none are close, and it's likely their early marriage ended in divorce.
-But they have many children.
-(You could roll again on the Relationship with Sibling(s) list to see how they get along with their kids.)
+They've had many partners over the years but none are close; it's likely their early marriage ended in divorce, but they have many children.
+(You could roll again on the Relationship with Sibling(s) list to indicate how they get along with their kids.)
 If you wanted an event to mark their old age, you could roll again on the Middle Age list.
 And voila!
 Now we know where they've been all these years.

 Everyone has a job of some sort, a niche that they fill.
 Most people spend a good deal of their time working and some jobs come with a lot of politics.
 Was the local butcher framed by a competitor, who put poison in some meat delivered to the nobles?
 Are the guilds at war?
 Below is a small list of professions for NPCs taken from my own thoughts and the 2nd edition Dungeon Master's Guide.
 They are mostly general categories (I am not going to list every kind of cook, for example).
 If you have any suggestions, feel free to email them to me.